Sjeff/politie-malafide-blocklist/readme.md

 ## Automatic updates

 This list is automatically updated daily at 06:00 UTC via GitHub Actions.
 Changes on the politie.nl website are reflected in the blocklist within 24 hours.

-Last update: [automatically generated in the blocklist itself]

 ## Source